Wrington

 Wrington is a village and a civil and ecclesiastical parish on the north slopes of the Mendip Hills in North Somerset, England.
 Both include nearby Redhill.
 Wrington lies in the valley of the Congresbury Yeo river, about 9 mi east of Weston-super-Mare and 3 mi south-east of Yatton.
-Its population of 2,633 at the 2011 Census was estimated in 2019 to be 2,759.
+Its population was 2,633 at the 2011 Census.

 History

 The village was inhabited in Roman times and there is evidence of Saxon occupation as well.
 Historically it was part of the hundred of Brent-cum-Wrington.

 Wrington Cottage Hospital opened in 1864, initially for 24 patients.
 The first surgeon was Horace Swete, author of the Handy Book of Cottage Hospitals, to which Florence Nightingale also referred in 1869.

 Wrington had a railway station between 1901 and 1963, on the Wrington Vale Light Railway that ran from Congresbury to Blagdon.

 Governance

 As a parish council, Wrington's sets an annual precept for operating costs and produces annual accounts for public scrutiny.
 It maintains and repairs parish facilities, under the unitary authority of North Somerset, created in 1996 separately from today's non-metropolitan county and based at Weston-super-Mare.
 Before 1974 the parish belonged to Axbridge Rural District, then in 1974–1996 to the Woodspring district of the county of Avon.

 An electoral ward bearing the same name includes Butcombe as well as Wrington.
 The ward population at the 2011 census was 2,851.
-The parish is represented in Parliament by the North Somerset constituency, which elects one member by the first past the post system, currently Liam Fox of the Conservative Party.
+The parish is represented in Parliament by the North Somerset constituency, which elects one member by the first past the post system, currently Sadik Al-Hassan of the Labour Party.